What are Basis Points (BPS)?

 - Basis points to percentage – Divide the points by 100

 - Percentage to basis points – Multiply the percentage by 100

 The main reasons investors use BPS points are:

 - To describe incremental interest rate changes for securities and interest rate reporting.

 - To avoid ambiguity and confusion when discussing relative and absolute interest rates, especially when the rate difference is less than 1 percent, but the amount has material importance.
 For example, when discussing an interest rate that has increased from 11% to 12%, some may use the absolute method stating there is a 1% increase in the interest rate, while some may use the relative method stating a 9.09% increase in in the interest rate.
 Using basis points eliminates this confusion by stating that there is an increase in the interest rate of 100 basis points.

 The usage of basis points is primarily applied to yields and interest rates, but they may also apply to the change in the value of an asset, such as the percentage changes of stock values.
 Common examples include the following:

 - Corporate bonds

 - Options, futures

 Thanks for reading this guide!
 At CFI our mission is to help you advance your career.
-With that in mind, we’ve developed these additional resources help you take your analyst carer to the next level.
+With that in mind, we’ve developed these additional CFI resources to help you take your analyst career to the next level.
 Please check out: